kzeng10/fusdvs/README.md

 This is also my first app made with Express, Angular, and Socket.io. (and first time using any of them)

-This app is running on Openshift.
-It's such a hassle to deal with right now since it creates a separate local repo that I have to use to push any changes, so every time I make a change I have to copy paste those files from this repo into that one.
-Ugh.

 You can find it running on OpenShift <a href='http://fusdvs-kzeng.rhcloud.com'>here</a>.

 To run on your local machine: